Overview of the Ledger Vault's API

 The sensitive information required by LAM to communicate with the Vault is held by you.
 It is accessible to LAM through shared volumes and is composed of your LAM certificate and your API users seeds.

 The LAM certificate, issued by Ledger, is used to initialize the secure channel between LAM and the Vault HSM.
+If you use multiple environments, a unique certificate will be issued for each.

 API users’ seeds